jannefi/vasco/README.md

 Current randomized run test (12-Dec-2025):
+- 12/12 implemented a fix to disrecard all non POSSI-E plates from download and processing.
+FITS header is now also parsed -> -tilename-.fits.header.json under raw folder.
-- 12/12 implement a fix: when using the CDS backend in Step 4, the pipeline will skip PS1 x-match for tiles whose Dec < −30° (outside Pan-STARRS1 3π coverage).
+- 12/12 implemented a fix: when using the CDS backend in Step 4, the pipeline will skip PS1 x-match for tiles whose Dec < −30° (outside Pan-STARRS1 3π coverage).
 The skip is recorded in `xmatch/STEP4_CDS.log within the tile folder.
 Shorter pause between CDS calls.
 - 11/12: split the work into 6 different steps.
 See [Random run info](README-RUN-RANDOM.md)
   - This is still WIP.
 Testing, fixing and adding new features when time permits